Group taxation is not permitted in Uruguay.

 Taxpayers will not be subject to file a CbC report when the return is submitted by an entity that integrates the MNE to a foreign tax administration of a jurisdiction with whom Uruguay has an exchange of information agreement in force, and the report can be effectively exchanged with the tax authorities of the jurisdictions of the MNE.

-In this sense, taxpayers belonging to MNE groups of large economic dimensions, are required to fill a CbC notification.
+In this sense, taxpayers belonging to MNE groups of large economic dimensions are required to fill a CbC notification.
 The notification must include the identity and tax residence of the reporting entity.
 It must be filed annually, prior to the closing date of the report.
-According to Resolution 94/019, relief for notification for the years closing between December 31, 2017 and February 28, 2019 has been granted until March 31, 2019.

-Regarding the CbCr report, it must be submitted (if corresponds) within a period of 12 months, counting from the closing date of the group’s fiscal year referred to in the report.
-According to Resolution 94/019, a relief has been granted for CbCR of years ended between December 31, 2017 and November 30, 2018.
-Those should be filed within 15 months after the closing of the report.
+Regarding the CbC report, it must be submitted (if corresponds) within a period of 12 months, counting from the closing date of the group’s fiscal year referred to in the report.

 The minimum content to be included in the Master File is determined by the Regulatory Decree.
 Taxpayers required to submit the Master File shall prepare a special return to be filed to the DGI within a period of 12 months, counting from the closing date of the group's fiscal year referred to in the report.
 It is worth mentioning that, at the moment, there is no threshold that determines the obligation of submitting the report.